How to Become a Management Consultant: A Roadmap [updated 2022]

 If you have a couple alternative opportunities and are not sure which to take, ask both hiring managers for the job descriptions and compare which one will help you demonstrate the skills consulting firms want to see.

-There are a variety of people you can network with in order to better prepare yourself to get a job in consulting:
+There are a variety of people you can network with in order to better prepare yourself to get a consulting job:

 For more on networking, see our article on consulting informational interviews.

-A lot of work goes into developing the skills you need to succeed at consulting, preparing your application, and getting ready for interviews.
+A lot of work goes into developing the skills you need to succeed at consulting, preparing your application, and getting ready for the interview process.

 Let’s break that work into what you need to do well ahead of your interviews and what you should do as your interviews get closer.